vmware-tanzu/pinniped/site/content/docs/architecture.md

 The Supervisor enables users to log in to their external identity provider once per day and access each cluster in a domain with a distinct scoped-down token.

+The diagram below shows the components involved in the login flow when both the Concierge and Supervisor are configured.

 ![concierge-with-supervisor-architecture-diagram](/docs/img/pinniped_architecture_concierge_supervisor.svg)

-This diagram demonstrates using `kubectl get pods` with the Pinniped CLI functioning as a [Kubernetes client-go credential plugin](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#client-go-credential-plugins) that obtains a federation ID token from the Pinniped Supervisor to be sent to a JWT authenticator via the Pinniped Concierge.
+The diagram below demonstrates using `kubectl get pods` with the Pinniped CLI functioning as a [Kubernetes client-go credential plugin](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#client-go-credential-plugins) that obtains a federation ID token from the Pinniped Supervisor to be sent to a JWT authenticator via the Pinniped Concierge.